-Our Board of Directors previously established a series of preferred stock designated as Series B Preferred Stock ("Series B Preferred Stock"), comprising 1,000,000 shares of Preferred Stock, of which 841,113 shares remain outstanding as of December 31, 2018.
-Subject to superior rights of any other outstanding preferred stock from time to time, each outstanding share of Series B Preferred Stock is entitled to receive, in preference to the common stock and pari passu with the Series A Preferred Stock, annual cumulative dividends equal to 9% of \$8.00 per share (the "Series B Stated Value"), accruing quarterly on the date of issue and payable quarterly in arrears on December 31, March 31, June 30 and September 30 of each year.
-At the time shares of Series B Preferred Stock are converted into common stock, accrued and unpaid dividends will be paid in cash or with shares of common stock.
-In the event we elect to declare any dividends on the common stock, the Series B is entitled on an as-converted basis.
-Series B Preferred Stock is entitled to vote with common stock, on an as converted basis, as a single class with common stock.
-In the event of liquidation, each share of Series B Preferred Stock is entitled to receive, in preference to the common stock and pari passu with the Series A Preferred Stock, a liquidation payment equal to the Series B Stated Value plus any accrued and unpaid dividends.
-If there are insufficient funds to permit full payment, the assets legally available for distribution will be distributed pro rata among the holders of the Series B Preferred Stock.
+Our Board of Directors previously established a series of preferred stock designated as Series B Preferred Stock ("Series B Preferred Stock"), comprising 1,000,000 shares of Preferred Stock, of which 841,113 shares remain outstanding as of March 31, 2019.
+Subject to superior rights of any other outstanding preferred stock from time to time, each outstanding share of Series B Preferred Stock, annual cumulative dividends equal to 9% of \$8.00 per share (the "Series B Stated Value"), accruing quarterly on the date of issue and payable quarterly in arrears on December 31, March 31, June 30 and September 30 of each year.
+At the time shares of Series B Preferred Stock is entitled to receive, in preferred Stock are converted into common stock, accrued and unpaid dividends will be paid in cash or with shares of common stock.
+In the event we elect to declare any dividends on the common stock, on an asconverted basis, series B Preferred Stock is entitled to vote with common stock, on an asconverted basis, as a single class with common stock.
+In the event of liquidation, each share of Series B Preferred Stock is entitled to receive, in preferred Stock is entitled to receive, in preferred Stock is entitled to stok with the Series B Preferred Stock is entitled to receive, in preferred Stock is entitled to share of Series B Preferred Stock is entitled to receive, in preferred Stock and pari passu with the Series A Preferred Stock, a liquidation payment equal to the Series B Sta